 Spark Arrestor Gasket

-With most diesel engines ignition protection is not really a huge concern but it’s still a good idea to use this gasket upon reassembly.
+This gasket prevents errant sparks from the brushes from igniting any potential fumes and keeps the brush box sealed.
+With most diesel engines ignition protection is not technically required, but it’s still a good idea to use this gasket upon reassembly.

-The Conversion Kit
+The External Regulation Conversion Kit

 Because voltage & current is running through these wires it’s rather critical they be installed and insulated correctly.
 If the insulators are not installed correctly, you can literally create a dead short and ground out on the alternator case.
-This could ruin your day..
+This could ruin your day.

 Step 6 – Slide The Connectors Onto The Brushes